On reduction and normalization in the computational core: Surface and Weak Factorization

-\paragraph{Technical lemmas.} In the paper, we often exploit some basic properties of the contextual closure, that we collect here.
-If a step $ T \redx{\Rule} T'$ is obtained by closure under \emph{non-empty context} of a rule $\Root{\Rule}$, then $T$ and $T'$ have \emph{the same shape}, that is, both terms are an application (resp. an abstraction, a variable, or a !-term).
+\paragraph{Technical Lemmas.} We shall often exploit some basic properties of contextual closure, which we collect here.
+In any variant of the $\lambda$-calculus, if a step $ T \redx{\Rule} T'$ is obtained by the closure of a rule $\Root{\Rule}$ under a \emph{non-empty context} (\ie, a context other than the hole), then $T$ and $T'$ have the \emph{same shape}, that is, they are both applications or both abstractions or both variables or both !-terms.